 The vehicle production data for Stellantis can be filtered by region using the dropdown below

-The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Mercedes-Benz from 2020-2029 using IHS Markit data.
+The ‘Vehicle Technology’ graph below outlines the previous and forecasted technology of vehicles produced by Mercedes-Benz from 2021-2029 using independent analysis of S&P Global Mobility data.

-Stellantis’ forecasted vehicle size: The proportion of medium-sized vehicles, large vehicles and small vehicles produced by Stellantis in its entire fleet between 2020 and 2029 is estimated to decrease from 8% to 5% for medium-sized vehicles, from 6% to 2% for large vehicles, and from 22% to 17% for small vehicles.
-In the same time period, the proportion of SUVs is expected to increase from 35% to 46%.
-Light commercial vehicles are expected to increase marginally from 29% to 30% between 2020-2029.
+Stellantis’ forecasted vehicle size: The proportion of medium-sized vehicles, large vehicles and small vehicles produced by Stellantis in its entire fleet between 2021 and 2029 is estimated to decrease from 5% to 3% for large vehicles, and from 22% to 17% for small vehicles, while medium sized vehicles remain the same at 7%.
+In the same time period, the proportion of SUVs is expected to increase from 35% to 45%.
+Light commercial vehicles are expected to decrease from 31% to 28% between 2021-2029.
 The AR6 WGIII report found that vehicle size plays a major role in determining vehicle emissions, with larger vehicles a significant driver of increased emissions.

-The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Mercedes-Benz from 2020-2029 using IHS Markit data.
+The ‘Vehicle Size’ graph below outlines the previous and forecasted future size of vehicles produced by Mercedes-Benz from 2021-2029 usingindependent analysis of S&P Global Mobility data.

 The below graph compares automakers’ previous and forecasted production of zero-emission vehicles (BEVs and FCEVs), with the trend line extrapolated from the IEA’s 1.5°C scenario for road transport in 2030.